Second Battle of Champagne: Battle

 On 25 September 1915, twenty divisions of the Second Army and Fourth Army of Groupe d'armées du Centre (GAC, Central Army Group Général Édouard de Castelnau), attacked at 9:15 a.m., with each division on a 1500–2000 yd front.
 A second echelon of seven divisions followed, with one infantry division and six cavalry divisions in reserve.
 Six German divisions held the line opposite, in the front position and the R-Stellung (Rückstellung, Reserve Position) further back.
 French artillery observers benefited from good weather but on the night of 24/25 September, heavy rain began and fell until noon.

 The German front position was overrun in four places and two of the penetrations reached as far as the R-Stellung, where uncut barbed wire prevented the French from advancing further.
 In one part of the line, the French artillery barrage continued after the first German line had been taken, causing French casualties.
 The French took 14,000 prisoners and several guns but French casualties were also high; the Germans had anticipated the French attack, having been able to watch the French preparations from the high ground.
 The main German defensive effort was made at the R-Stellung, behind which the bulk of the German field artillery had been withdrawn.
 A supporting attack by the French Third Army on the Aisne took no ground.
-German reserves, directed by Falkenhayn, plugged gaps in the German lines.
+German reserves, directed by Erich von Falkenhayn, the Chief of the German general staff, plugged gaps in the German lines.